AlaaApuelsoad/MoviesApp/README.md

 To simplify API testing, a Postman collection is available.
 You can use this collection to test all the endpoints in the MoviesApp.

 ### Steps to Import the Collection:
-1. you will find the postman collection in the project repo with name (MovieApp_Fawry.postman_collection.json).
+1. you will find the postman collection in the project repo with the name (MovieApp_Fawry.postman_collection.json).
 2. Open the file and Download it.
 3. Open Postman.
 4. Click **Import** and select the downloaded `.json` file.